celo-org/celo-monorepo/packages/docs/operations-manual/key-management.md

 ### Authorizing a Vote Signer
-An undesignated key may be authorized as a vote signer on behalf of a Locked Gold Account by runnign the following commands:
+An undesignated key may be authorized as a vote signer on behalf of a Locked Gold Account by running the following commands:

 ```shell
 # Create a proof-of-possession.
 Note that the signer private key must be available.